intershop/helm-charts/charts/iom/docs/ExampleProd.rst

   # Create a backup of the content located in dynamically created *persistent-volume*.
   # After that, the according *persistent-volume* has to be deleted manually.
-  # The steps to do so, are not shown here.
+  # The steps to do so are not shown here.

   # delete Kubernetes namespace used for IOM
   kubectl delete namespace mycompany-iom